-On the basis of current buyer intentions, IBM is expected to maintain a strong position in this market over the next two years.
-However, the company will be increasingly challenged by Sun Microsystems and Hewlett-Packard, whose platforms are the favorites with potential purchasers of enterprise application solutions.

-Exhibit II-10 shows the profile of operating systems currently underlying enterprise application solutions in the U.S.
+In addition to those vendors listed, ICL and Compaq have a strong presence in the U.K. enterprise application solutions platform market.
+On the basis of current buyer intentions, IBM is expected to maintain its leadership in this market over the next two years.
+However, the company will be increasingly challenged by Sun Microsystems, Hewlett-Packard and Digital whose platforms will increase in importance in this marketplace.
+Exhibit II-11 shows the profile of operating systems currently underlying enterprise application solutions in the U.K.